jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 -   Dr. Love has provided his own post on this issue in the **lab01\_music** folder on Piazza.

+In your R Markdown and HTML file in response to this assignment, for Question 4, I suggest you write: “I have posted on Piazza in response to Question 4.”

 ## Question 5.
 (10 points)

 Please tell us your Github user name.